quantumgardener/quartz/content/index.md

 ## Getting Around the Garden
 > [!INFO]
-> The site design is currently evolving quickly and progress is being notes at [[Designing The Quantum Garden]].
+> The site design is currently evolving quickly and progress is being noted at [[Designing The Quantum Garden]].

 Where do you want to head first?
 There are many paths before you, and you are welcome to create your own.